OrangeJedi/Aerial/README.md

 # Aerial - Apple TV Screen Saver for Windows

->🚧This project is still in beta.
-It might not always work or behave as expected.
-Beware when using it. 🚧

 Aerial is a Windows screen saver that mimics the Apple TV screen saver that displays the videos Apple shot over New York, San Francisco, Hawaii, China, etc. as well as from the ISS and various underwater locations.